StueyMC/Visualizations/Examples/Tabulator/ReadMe.md

 Interesting files:

-- visualization.js: This is where your main code lives.
+- TabulatorApp.js: This is where your main code lives.
-- demo-visualization.js: Hooks the template page in to the main visualization code.
+- TabulatorDemo.js: Hooks the template page in to the main visualization code.
-- sample-data.json: This file passes fixed test data in to your demo visualization page.
+- sample-data.json: This file passes fixed test data in to your tabulator demo page.

 # Test Strategy